 The first few lines of a memorable single by 60s American rock group The Doors is a poignant reminder of the delicate ecological balance that exists on this planet.
-It seems 2017 was full of doom and gloom in this regards, what with dwindling endangered species numbers and climate change issues but as we move into the first few days of 2018 let’s look back on the good news of 2017.
+2017 was full of doom and gloom, in this regards, with endangered species and climate change issues.
+As we move into the first few days of 2018 let’s look back on the good news of 2017.

 Ivory trade China, the world’s fastest developing economy, is galloping ahead with environmental initiatives, announcing them in the New Year with full effect for 2018.
 From January 1st the ivory trade will be banned in China.
-Long regarded as the world’s no.1 market for the illegal trade, which has led to the slaughter of tens of thousands of elephants in Asia and Africa, the Chinese authorities have rubber-stamped their commitment with binding legislation.
+Long regarded as the world’s no.1 market for the illegal trade, which has led to the slaughter of tens of thousands of elephants in Asia and Africa, China has rubber-stamped their commitment with binding legislation.
 It is hoped their action will have a knock-on effect on global elephant poaching and help conservation efforts.

 Plastic pollution China again making a New Year announcement, but their much applauded decision to ban the importing of plastic waste may have a detrimental impact elsewhere.
 China recycles the world’s toxic plastic into reusable material for domestic and foreign markets.
 Britain exports 500,000 tonnes a year to China but plastic is an environmentally unsound material that can take centuries to decompose, also the processing of plastics can release harmful pollutants such as dioxin and hydrogen chloride.
 The greener China now regards anything harmful to the environment as a sensitive issue and is adopting a green first policy.
 However, this does not solve the problem of what the world does with all China’s rejected toxic plastic.
 If it is then redirected to landfills then it is a problem repeating itself.